netdata/netdata/packaging/installer/UPDATE.md

 ## Windows

-To update a Windows Netdata installation, download the installer and proceed to reinstall the Agent.
+To update Netdata, [download](/packaging/windows/WINDOWS_INSTALLER.md#download-the-msi-installer) the latest installer and reinstall the Agent.

 > **Note**
 >